customMK/Bonsai-C/README.md

 Brought to you by customMK, Bonsai C is an open source microcontroller board featuring an STM32F303CC microcontroller.
 Designed to be a drop-in-replacement for Proton C rev 2, Bonsai C is functionally equivalent to the Proton C, while incorporating several design and manufactring improvements, including being "JLCPCB-ready" (aside from components being out-of-stock, which may happen occasionally...or in the case of the STM32F303CC, does happen consistently).

+# Bonsai C4

+Given the lack of STM32F303CC and relative abundance of STM32F411 (currently), Bonsai C4 is also an open source microcontroller board featuring an STM32F411 microcontroller.
+Bonsai C54 is functionally equivalent to the Proton C, but due to space constraints, does not meet JLCPCB specifications.
+Regardless, it can serve as a useful starting point for keyboards designer around STM32F411 as it incorporates the proper hardware for consistent USB DFU boot.

 ## Contents